-- Changes in cervical mucus making it more hostile to the sperm.
+- Changes in cervical mucus

-- Asymptomatic infections such as chlamydia.
+- Asymptomatic infections (i.e. chlamydia)

 Hormonal ImbalancesAs touched upon above, when our body carries inside a host of substances known as endocrine disruptors, hormonal chaos ensues.
-Over time this leads to small imbalances of your reproductive and metabolic hormones.
-This in turn leads to irregular cycles and undernourished and thin endometrium.
+Over time, this leads to small imbalances of your reproductive and metabolic hormones.
+This, in turn, leads to irregular cycles and undernourished and thin endometrium.

 Changes in Cervical MucusMucus fluctuates together with hormones as it's secretion is orchestrated by estrogen and progesterone.
-If your cycles are irregular, which is a sign of hormonal imbalance, than your mucus secretions will also be irregular.
-In addition specific dietary habits can make your mucus less viscous and more acidic leading to a more hostile mucus for the sperm which in turn will lower your chances of getting pregnant.
+If your cycles are irregular, which is a sign of hormonal imbalance then your mucus secretions will also be irregular.
+In addition, specific dietary habits can make your mucus less viscous and more acidic leading to a more hostile mucus for the sperm which in turn will lower your chances of getting pregnant.

 That's what we are good at - successfully treating and managing chronic conditions without the need for drugs.
-Each of theses conditions has a specific protocol which when properly followed eliminates the symptoms in most cases.
-Once you are symptom free, you are condition free.
+Each of these conditions has a specific protocol which when properly followed eliminates the symptoms in most cases.
+Once you are symptom-free, you are condition free.
 So if you have one of these conditions look into natural treatments asap.

-- Asymptomatic infections.
-Chlamidia, among others, belongs to the group of pathogens which affect the reproductive system.
+Asymptomatic InfectionsChlamydia, among others, belongs to the group of pathogens which affect the reproductive system.
 Both men and women can carry it.
 It is one of the easiest things you can test for and fairly straight forward to treat.
 Yet, untreated it can eliminate your chances of getting pregnant and predispose your risk of miscarriages.

-Taking all of this into account, yes if you do nothing for your health and wellbeing your chances of getting pregnant at 38+ and over are diminished.
-But if you optimize your health and fertility before conception your chances of getting pregnant can suddenly can look much better, as most of the common causes of age-related infertility can be addressed and successfully treated.
+Boost Your Chances of Getting Pregnant at 38+Taking all of this into account, yes if you do nothing for your health and wellbeing your chances of getting pregnant at 38+ and over are diminished.
+But if you optimize your health and fertility before conception your chances of getting pregnant can suddenly look much better, as most of the common causes of age-related infertility can be addressed and successfully treated.